I can help you save the most beautiful moments of your big day. The photos we'll make together will change your memories forever.

 After a number of years in Aspen I eventually decided I needed to take my photography to the next level.
 Up to this point I never really considered photography a career path or really anything other than something I did when I traveled.
 So I enrolled in a professional photography program at Colorado Mountain College in Carbondale, CO.
 This was a two year full time program that was geared towards “making it” as a professional photographer.
 Two weeks in I immediately fell in love with the photographic genre of photojournalism.
 This was the first time in my life I knew what I wanted to be, a photojournalist.
 The documentary approach to photography was something that I always did on a subconscious level and photojournalism was a perfect fit.
 After the program I worked for a small daily newspaper called The Aspen Daily News.
 I spent three years learning the in’s and out’s of a daily newspaper photojournalist.
 I really enjoyed my time at the newspaper and I learned so much about people, photography, and myself.
 Every day was an adventure with that job.
 But again I ended up having that need to get out there and travel.
 So I decided to leave the paper and move to this place my friend told me about called Nantucket.
 It was in Nantucket that I would work for the summer and fund my extended travels over the winter.
 Nantucket was even better than Aspen in that I could get an entire 6 months off to travel because Nantucket only had a summer season!
 So that’s exactly what I did.

 Well as it turns out it was that summer in Nantucket where I discovered the world of wedding photography.
-It was then that I met my now dear friend and colleague Katie K. Katie is an amazing and well established wedding and portrait photographer on the island.
+It was then that I met my now dear friend and colleague Katie Kaizer.
+Katie is an amazing and well established wedding and portrait photographer on the island (check out her work here).
 I was lucky enough to stumble my way into meeting her and was fortunate that she was looking for an assistant to help her out with her wedding work.
 That first summer I shot my first wedding with Katie as her second shooter and assistant.
 Up to this point I had never considered that wedding photography would be something that I would want to do.
 But I took an immediate liking to this new genre of photography.
 The documentary approach that I used in photojournalism translated perfectly to the documentary wedding photography world.
 It has now been nine seasons and hundreds of Nantucket weddings later and I’m officially a portrait and wedding photographer on Nantucket Island, and I love it!

 Being a wedding photographer has become a passion and something that I am really proud of.
 There’s not many genres of photography where the images that you make actually mean something.
 Especially in todays world where so many amazing photographs are quickly looked at, “liked”, and just scrolled past and forgotten in a few seconds.
 When you photograph a wedding and capture the moments that a couple experience on one of the biggest days in their lives, them interacting with their family and their friends, capturing those emotions and those moments.
 Well, those images will live on forever within those families.
 These images will become heirlooms and tell the story of a special time in their life.
 These images are a part of their legacy and will be enjoyed for generations to come.
 That’s what keeps me inspired and motivates me to capture emotion and personality in my wedding work.
 It’s a big responsibility and one I don’t take lightly.
 To make meaningful images for the families I photograph is something that I love to do and something I take pride in doing.
 Making photographs that mean something is the most important thing to me as a photographer and it’s something I strive for every time I pick up the camera.